fbpx

 The great thing about island cars is that they really do not depreciate in price.
 If you buy a car for $3,000, you will probably be able to sell it for $3,000 when you leave.
 The problem is that selling the car when you leave takes time and you may be on a time crunch to leave the island.

-Places to buy a car: Craigslist and Facebook Marketplace (per your island/town) and groups specific to each island have a constant sale of cars.
+Places to buy a car: Facebook Marketplace and groups specific to each island have a constant sale of cars.
+You can also ask any travelers leaving your facility if they are selling a car.
 Be cautious of scams and never buy sight unseen.
-Most buyers will want cash only, no checks.
+Most buyers will want cash only.

 Take Public Transit (Honolulu)